-Beginner’s Guide for installing Jupyter Notebook using Anaconda Distribution
+A Beginner’s Guide to Installing Jupyter Notebook Using Anaconda Distribution

-Jupyter Notebook (formerly, IPython Notebook) is a widely used application in Data Science domain for creating and sharing documents that contain Live code, Equations, Visualizations and Explanatory text.
-It is a server-client application that allows editing and running notebook documents via any web browser of our choice; and can be executed on a local desktop requiring no internet access or can be installed on a remote server and accessed through the internet.
-It also has a Dashboard (Notebook Dashboard) and a control panel, showing local files and allowing to open notebook documents or shutting down their kernels.
-We may also run Jupyter Notebook without any installation.
+Jupyter Notebook (formerly, IPython Notebook) is an application, widely used in the Data Science domain, for creating and sharing documents that contain Live code, Equations, Visualizations, and Explanatory text.
+A server-client application that allows editing and running notebook documents via the web browser of our choice, it can be executed on a local desktop requiring no internet access, or installed on a remote server and accessed through the internet.
+It also has a Dashboard (Notebook Dashboard) and a control panel, displaying local files and allowing you to open notebook documents or shut down their kernels.
+Jupyter Notebook can also be run without any installation.

-The weblink associated with above screenshot will direct to Jupyter official webpage where they have exhaustively guided step-by-step for installation.
-We shall be focusing on getting Jupyter Notebook up and running through Anaconda Distribution from Continuum Analytics.
-Our foremost agenda (for beginners and who are very new) will be to ensure that we uninstall (How to do help link is at the end of this article) any other Python IDEs (like PyCharm, Python IDLE, etc.) if we have installed on our computer and ensure that no such related folders are left out.
-Also ensure that these Python IDEs don’t have their PATH added in Environment Variables.
+The linked caption above directs to the Jupyter official webpage, which has an exhaustive step-by-step guide to installation.
+We will focus on getting Jupyter Notebook up and running through Anaconda Distribution from Continuum Analytics.
+The first task (for beginners and near beginners) will be to ensure that you properly uninstall any other Python IDEs (like PyCharm, Python IDLE, etc.) that may be on your computer (see the link at the end of this article for a guide to uninstalling).
+Also, you must ensure that these Python IDEs don’t have their PATH added in Environment Variables.

-As we may notice in Image 1 (above screenshot), this is a large file (500+ MB) so it will take sometime to download, depending upon our internet connection speed.
-Please note if we’re trying to download it at our workplace & our corporate security settings do not allow (Admin/User permission errors) downloading an executable file, then alternatively we may download their zipped file which contains all the executable files within.
-Once downloaded we may proceed towards installation (recommended to right click and initiate as an Administrator), keeping in mind that if we get any prompts like:
+As you can see in Image 1, this is a large file (500+ MB) so it will take sometime to download, depending upon your internet connection speed.
+Please note: if you are trying to download it at your workplace, for example, and your corporate security settings do not allow you to download an executable file (i.e. you get admin or user permission errors), then you can instead download the zipped file which contains all the executable files.
+When the download is complete, start installation (it is recommended to right-click and initiate as an Administrator), bearing in mind that you may get prompts, such as the following:

-In Image 3, during installation we ensure that the folder/directory where Anaconda gets installed (in layman terms), has that path added to our computer/system.
-Also, please ensure that the Directory/Folder name has no spaces in it (not something like “
+As shown in image 3, ensure that the path to the folder where Anaconda is installed is added to your computer/system.
+Also, ensure that the Directory/Folder name has no spaces in it (not something like “

-conda install numpy), our Windows Command Prompt (on PC) or Terminal (on Mac/Linux) recognizes the actual path of the Anaconda directory and accordingly installs the module (Numpy in our example).
+conda install numpy), the Windows Command Prompt (on PC) or Terminal (on Mac/Linux) recognizes the path of the Anaconda directory and accordingly installs the module (Numpy in our example).
 Later on this will fortify proper execution of commands like

-import numpy as np in our Jupyter Notebook (or, even in Spyder) that we would always require in our Python script/code.
-Here is Anaconda Quick Start Guide(for installation/running help) & Anaconda Cheat Sheet (List of navigating commands) in PDF format for anytime assistance.
-There is a list of frequent Q&A in their official documentation.
-As a quick note, once we accept the default option to install Anaconda on the default path (as suggested), it gets installed in our user home directory:
+import numpy as np in our Jupyter Notebook (or even in Spyder) that we would always require in our Python script/code.
+Here is the Anaconda Quick Start Guide(for installation/running help) and Anaconda Cheat Sheet (List of navigating commands) in PDF format for assistance.
+There is also a list of common Q&As in their official documentation.
+Once you accept the default option to install Anaconda on the default path (as suggested), it will be installed in your user home directory:

 - Windows 10:

-If we’re unable to find Anaconda Navigator in our Search bar, visit the installation folder and head to
+If you are unable to find Anaconda Navigator in your Search bar, visit the installation folder and head to

-anaconda-navigator.exe file out there, this suggests that we haven’t properly installed Anaconda and hence it is missing.
+anaconda-navigator.exe file there, this suggests you have not properly installed Anaconda and it is missing.

-We’re done with our successful Anaconda installation, that shall now give us easy access to few amazing tools related to Python development.
-An effortless way to access all these installed tools is by using Anaconda Navigator, which is a desktop graphical user interface (GUI) included in Anaconda® distribution that allows us to launch applications and easily manage conda packages, environments and channels without using command-line interface.
+Assuming you have successfully installed Anaconda, you now have easy access to some amazing Python development tools.
+An effortless way to access all these installed tools is through Anaconda Navigator, a desktop graphical user interface (GUI) included in the Anaconda distribution that lets you launch applications and easily manage conda packages, environments and channels without using the command-line interface.

-To be on a safer side, we shall restart our computer at this stage.
-Now, use the search bar in your computer to launch this console and note that it takes some time to initiate for the first time, so be patient with it.
-A simple click on the Jupyter Notebook icon shall open up our notebook in the default web browser (like Google Chrome, Mozilla Firefox, Safari and Windows IE/Edge) of our computer.
-But, if we’re trying to launch Jupyter Notebook for an environment within Anaconda Navigator, then please use drop-down menu next to Applications on, and select that particular environment before launching Notebook.
+To be on the safe side, you should restart your computer at this stage.
+Then use the search bar in your computer to launch the console.
+It takes some time to initiate for the first time, so be patient.
+A click on the Jupyter Notebook icon will open your notebook in the default web browser.
+Alternatively, if you are launching Jupyter Notebook for an environment within Anaconda Navigator, use the drop-down menu next to Applications on, and select that environment before launching Notebook.

-Lets us now focus on launching Jupyter Notebook via Command line, and actually that as well involves just one step, i.e. type and run
+Let’s now focus on launching Jupyter Notebook via Command line.
+That also involves just one step: simply type and run

-jupyter notebookwithin your Windows Command Prompt or Terminal.
-This will print some information about the notebook server in our terminal, including URL of the web application (by default,
+jupyter notebook in your Windows Command Prompt or Terminal.
+This will print some information about the notebook server in your terminal, including the URL of the web application (by default,

 http://localhost:8888).
-Before we run this one line command, it is recommended to double check we have our Anaconda directory PATH properly added to Environment Variables, and if not, we need to locate our Anaconda directory/file path and add it to Environment Variables, or else it might fetch an Error: “jupyter is not recognized as an internal or external command”(Image 6).
-Also note that if you’re running this one-line command from Anaconda Command Prompt(Powershell backed), you might notice two different file paths (as in Image 5), and that isn’t a problem.
+Before you run this command, check you have the Anaconda directory PATH properly added to Environment Variables.
+If this path is not added you need to locate your Anaconda directory/file path and add it to Environment Variables, or it may fetch the error: “jupyter is not recognized as an internal or external command”(Image 6).
+Also note that if you’re running this command from Anaconda Command Prompt(Powershell backed), you may notice two different file paths (as in Image 5) — this is not a problem.
 If the launch is successful, the command prompt shall look like Image 5 and Jupyter notebook will open up (as in Image 7).

-There might be a situation where we notice in our Command prompt or Terminal that the File Path (
+There may be a situation where you notice in the Command prompt or Terminal that the File Path (

-C:\Users\myusername\Anaconda3)isn’t correct, so in that scenario we will have to navigate to the correct path on Windows or on Macintosh.
-Later on, if we find an issue while downloading/installing libraries (
+C:\Users\myusername\Anaconda3) is not correct.
+In that scenario you will have to navigate to the correct path (on Windows or on Macintosh).
+Later, if you find an issue while downloading/installing libraries (

-conda install numpy) within Anaconda where it outputs an Error: conda-is-not-recognized-as-internal-or-external-command (as in Image 8), again we shall follow the same process of altering the directory path.
+conda install numpy) within Anaconda where it outputs the error: conda-is-not-recognized-as-internal-or-external-command (as in Image 8), once again follow the procedure of altering the directory path.

-If we want to know where is Jupyter installed on our computer, we may run
+If you wish to know where Jupyter isinstalled on your computer, you may run

-where jupyterin our Command prompt.
-If we wish to know which Python version do we have installed, run
+where jupyterin the Command prompt.
+If you wish to know which Python version is installed, run

 python -V or

 python --version.
-Sometimes, when trying to launch Notebook from Anaconda Navigator, it might fetch a blank page on our web browser: This indicates that system isn’t able to read the
+Sometimes, when trying to launch Notebook from Anaconda Navigator, it may fetch a blank page on your web browser.
+This indicates that the system is not able to read the

-jupyter-notebook.exe file that gets generated by Anaconda & in order to solve it, we may try to directly paste
+jupyter-notebook.exe file that gets generated by Anaconda.
+In order to try to solve this, navigate to the

-Jupyter Notebook has a very user-friendly Editor with a bundle of easy-to-use navigation/execution buttons right on top (Image 9).
-These notebook documents are stored in the JSON plain text format, which makes it easier for them to be shared with colleagues and controlling versions.
-They’re also available from a publicly accessible URL, and can be shared using Jupyter Notebook Viewer with others without requiring others to install Jupyter Notebook on their machines.
+Jupyter Notebook has a user-friendly Editor with a row of easy-to-use navigation/execution buttons on top (Image 9).
+These notebook documents are stored in the JSON plain text format, which makes them easy to share and provides for version control.
+They are also available from a publicly accessible URL and can be shared using Jupyter Notebook Viewer without requiring everyone to install Jupyter Notebook on their machines.
 These notebooks have a

-.ipynb extension (can also be accessed via Enthought Canopy or IPython).
-Here is a complete Notebook User’s manual for quick reference (bookmark it)
+.ipynb extension (which can also be accessed via Enthought Canopy or IPython).
+Use the complete Notebook User’s manual for quick reference.

-.ipynb files in our directory but in case if our required files are in a separate directory, it also allows us to upload (has an
+.ipynb files in your directory but if your required files are in a separate directory, it also allows you to upload (has an

 UPLOAD button in the Dashboard) a file (Detailed view in Image 10).
-We will also observe a
+There is also a

-NEW button which when clicked, allows us to select a Python kernel (options depend upon what’s installed on our local server) from the dropdown menu (Image 11).
-Some kernels in the screenshot below (Image 11) may not exist as an option in our case (Now we know why ‘Python 2' or ‘R’ isn’t visible with our installation).
+NEW button, which allows you to select a Python kernel () from the dropdown menu (Image 11).
+Some kernels shown here may not be present in your case — options vary depending what is installed on your local server (Now you know why ‘Python 2' or ‘R’ isn’t visible with your installation).

-Notebooks and files can be uploaded to the current directory by dragging a notebook file onto the notebook list (Image 10) or by using ‘click here’ text above the list.
-The notebook list shows green Running text and a green notebook icon next to running notebooks; and remain running until we explicitly shut them down so closing the notebook’s page is not sufficient.
+Notebooks and files can be uploaded to the current directory by dragging a notebook file onto the notebook list (Image 10) or by using the ‘click here’ text above the list.
+The notebook list shows green Running text and a green notebook icon next to running notebooks.
+These remain running until you shut them down — closing the notebook’s page is not sufficient.
 To shutdown, delete, duplicate, or rename a notebook, check/tick the checkbox next to it and an array of controls will appear at the top of the notebook list (as in Image 12).
-We may also use the similar operations on directories and files when applicable.
-Lastly, to view all of our running notebooks along with their directories, click on the Running tab.
+You may also use a similar operations on directories and files.
+Lastly, to view all of your running notebooks along with their directories, click on the Running tab.